stek29/gh-pages/_posts/2019-02-15-touchbar-eosd.md

 - hack it

 Oh, and just for the reference, I think I found this like a year ago (Feb 2018) -- judging by tweets I made on TouchBar from that time and by private discussions I've had about the vuln.

+UPDATE 2024-04-13:
+CVE-2019-8569 was assigned to this vulnerability, as far as I am aware.

+After releasing this article, I was contacted by an anonymous individual who informed me that the issue rendering LLVM's stack protection useless in this case had been fixed: [D64757](https://reviews.llvm.org/D64757) and [D64759](https://reviews.llvm.org/D64759).

+Please refer to the vulnerability notice VU#129209 (https://kb.cert.org/vuls/id/129209/).

+The individual noticed my name mentioned in an internal Apple tracker, where it was linked to those LLVM fixes.
+So I guess this was a zeroday afterall.